 Day 2: Tokyo

-This evening, in Asakusa near where our hotel is based, we enjoy a delicious welcome to Japan meal in one of the local restaurants.
+This evening, we enjoy a delicious welcome to Japan meal in one of the local restaurants.

 Day 3: Nikko

-Today we leave Japan’s bustling capital by shinkansen (bullet train) for Nikko.
+Waving goodbye to Japan’s bustling capital we board our first shinkansen (bullet train) for Nikko.

 With its origins as a Buddhist mountain hermitage in the 8th century, Nikko rose to fame when it became the site of the mausoleum for the shogun (commander-in-chief in feudal Japan) unified Japan in 1603.

-These days you walk through an impressive avenue of giant cedar trees before arriving at the highly decorated Toshogu Shrine which honours the shogun.
-There will be time to explore the extensive complex of shrine buildings enclosed within dense forest.
+Walk with the guide through an impressive avenue of giant cedar trees to the highly decorated Toshogu Shrine which honours the shogun.
+Explore the extensive complex of shrine buildings enclosed within dense forest.
 Nikko is packed with history and curious sights.

-Tonight offers the experience of traditional Japanese hospitality at a ryokan.
-A mineral hot spring spa (onsen) is included in our accommodation and we eat an authentic kaiseki-style banquet for dinner.
+Tonight offers the experience of traditional Japanese hospitality at a ryokan (Japanese inn).
+Try a mineral hot spring spa (onsen) and and an authentic kaiseki-style banquet for dinner.
 Tonight we sleep Japanese style on a soft futon on tatami mat flooring.
 The quintessential Japan experience!

 Day 4: Matsushima

-Back onboard the shinkansen, we head north for the coastal town of Matsushima via the city of Sendai.
+On the shinkansen (bullet train), we head north for the coastal town of Matsushima via the city of Sendai.

 At Matsushima will have you catch your breath, famous for its wide sweeping bay dotted by over 250 pine tree-covered islands.
 Its coast is also populated by tracts of cherry blossom trees.
 The scenery can only be described as unforgettable.

 Day 5: Matsushima

 Matsushima is a very pleasing location with much to keep your interest.
-We stop for a cup of frothy matcha green tea and traditional sweets ( part of the tea ceremony tradition) at a centuries-old tea-house overlooking the beautiful bay.
+We stop for a cup of frothy matcha green tea and traditional Japanese sweets at a centuries-old tea-house overlooking the beautiful bay.
 We then explore age-old Godaido and Zuiganji temples and simply stroll through the sights with the guide.

 Day 6: Kakunodate

-Kakunodate is often referred to as “Tohoku’s little Kyoto” due to the cultural traditions introduced from the south when the town was designated a vital northern stronghold.
-The samurai brought with them fine ceramics, cherry-bark ware and other craft traditions, which you can still see being made in Kakunodate today.
+Kakunodate is often referred to as “Tohoku’s little Kyoto” due to the cultural traditions.
+After the samurai era came to an end, they became very adept in fine ceramics, cherry-bark ware and other craft traditions, which you can still see being made in Kakunodate today.